walterfreeman/phy211/syllabus.md

 <a id="exams"></a>
 #### Exams

-There will be five exams and a final on the dates shown on the course schedule.
-These will be held during the last half of the lecture period of the course.
+There will be three exams and a final on the dates shown on the course schedule.

-For all of the exams, you may refer to
+For all of the exams, you may bring one piece of paper with anything you have handwritten on it with a pencil or pen.

-* the OpenStax textbook for our class
-* any notes you have yourself prepared
-* any materials belonging to our class, such as class notes, review guides, or solution videos
+You may not bring printouts or anything someone else has written.
+(If you have a disability that impairs your ability to write, you may bring one page of notes that you have prepared yourself in a way accessible to you.)

-and you may use a calculator. *(You may use the calculator function on smartphones or Google Calculator to do calculations, but may not use tools like Wolfram Alpha to do algebra.)*
+You may use a calculator to do arithmetic, evaluate trigonometric functions, and so on.
+In general, you may use any "scientific" or "graphing" calculator, but may not use a calculator that will do symbolic manipulation (i.e. do algebra for you).

 Makeup exams will generally not be given; this is why we allow you to drop your lowest exam grade.
 In emergency situations we may arrange for a makeup exam as part of a broader accommodation; see the